Landscape in Bolivia

 Technology and innovation in Bolivia is on the rise, posing a viable destination to do business.
 Sweeping digitalization trends in Latin America have reached Bolivia, and technology and innovative developments are becoming commonplace.

 One of the key players in Bolivia’s market are foreign company owners and investors.
-The country’s foreign direct investment (FDI) reached US$ 11.8 million in 2018.
-This ade Bolivia the recipient of the third-largest amount of FDI among all Latin American countries.
+The country’s foreign direct investment (FDI) reached USD$11.8 million in 2018.
+This made it the recipient of the third-largest amount of FDI among all Latin American countries, some of which is in technology and innovation in Bolivia.

 Accordingly, market observers have noted increased investment in marketing, transport, ICT, and mergers and acquisitions in the Bolivian mining sector.
-This article outlines the latest innovations and investment opportunities in the Bolivian market.
+This article outlines the latest technology and innovation in Bolivia.
+Biz Latin Hub can help you enter this dynamic and exciting market full of potential.

 Technology and innovation in Bolivia: Digitalization in the transport and logistics sector